 Menopause is a natural biological process that signals the end of a woman's fertility.
 This change typically occurs in your 40s or 50s, with the average age of menopause in America being about 51 years.
 Although women who have gone through menopause can no longer bear children, this natural change doesn't affect a woman's sexuality.

 For most women, the process of menopause usually lasts about two years.
-Because every women's body is unique, some women may experience little physicial effects while other women experience moderate to severe symptoms as their bodies change.
+Because every woman's body is unique, some women may experience little physical effects while other women experience moderate to severe symptoms as their bodies change.

 Some of the more common symptoms of menopause include:

 - Change in menstrual frequency

 - Night sweats